initcron/cicd-labs/cipipeline/lab.md

 * which docker
 * docker version
 ```
-Run the hello wrold container inside the jenkins container to validate docker.
+Run the hello world container inside the jenkins container to validate docker.
 ```
 docker run hello-world
 ```